 During the summer of 2016, the East Texas Human Needs Network (ETHNN) conducted a Comprehensive Community Needs Assessment (CCNA) in order to understand the nature, extent, and effects of poverty on East Texas Residents.
-This report is for Smith County only.
+This report is for Cherokee County only.
 The CCNA survey contained 82 questions and more than 600 possible responses.
 The study was conducted in three East Texas Counties: Cherokee, Gregg, and Smith.
 Surveys of clients and visitors were conducted by trained staff and volunteers at 10 social services agencies.

 This report is organized into three areas: Demographic Profile, Economic Wellbeing, and Areas of Study.
 The areas of study are Education, Employment, Healthcare, Housing, and Transportation.
 Each of these study areas contains specific poverty indicators and the top needs of those exhibiting that indicator.
 In addition, the top ten overall needs are included in this report.

 The Cherokee County CCNA data accounts for 159 households made up of 331 adults and 152 children, for a total of 483 individuals.